© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 - alkali (pH 8) and perspiration (Method 2)

 - acid (pH 5.5) and perspiration (ethod 3).

 In these three tests, the material is placed in contact with a multi-fibre fabric strip consisting of acetate, cotton, nylon, polyester, acrylic and wool fibres.
 The strip and material are then soaked in one of the liquids for a short period.
 The liquid is poured off and the combined materials are stored in an oven at 37°C for four hours.
 After drying at room temperature, any staining that has occurred on the multi-fibre strip is assessed using a Grey Scale.

 Components used on the outer side of handbags, such as threads, zips, trims and beading can also be subjected to the same colour fastness tests, either individually or incorporated in test specimens cut from the main body material of handbags.
 The most appropriate rubbing test will depend on the size of the trim or beading.

-For metal components such as buckles, trims and clasps, it would be sensible to measure their resistance to salt water corrosion (SATRA TM310:1992 – 'Atmospheric sulphide tarnishing and salt water corrosion' – method 2).
+For metal components such as buckles, trims and clasps, it would be sensible to measure their resistance to salt water corrosion (SATRA TM310:2020 – 'Atmospheric sulphide tarnishing and salt water corrosion' – Method 2).
 If these components corrode and rust, they could stain any white and light coloured clothing they come into contact with, not to mention the handbag material.

-In SATRA TM310: method 2, a sample of white cotton cloth is saturated with a sodium chloride (salt) solution.
-The metal component is then loosely wrapped in this and placed in a plastic bag, which is sealed whilst still inflated with air.
+In SATRA TM310 Method 2, a sample of white cotton cloth is saturated with a sodium chloride (salt) solution.
+The metal component is then loosely wrapped in this and placed in a plastic bag, which is sealed while still inflated with air.
 This is left for 24 hours at room temperature and the component assessed for corrosion and the cotton cloth assessed for staining.

 How can we help?